Let’s talk education.

 6) Cold showers

-One of the benefits of an elite private school education is said to be that it “builds character” based on a mixture of cold showers, long runs and traditional English food.
+One of the benefits of an elite private school education is said to be that it “builds character” based on games or long cross country runs followed by cold showers.
+This is stoicism: what doesn’t kill you makes you stronger.

 If you want your child to experience cold showers, The Escape Artist suggests that there is an cheaper way than sending your child to Eton.
 Just turn off your boiler or immersion heater.
 You’ll save pennies on the shower and a couple of hundred grand on school fees.